zenglenn42/inversion-of-control/README.md

 This linearizes our nested input data into a 1-dimensional array by injecting `parent nodes` just above their children.

-It also adds a `depth` property to the item schema so we can reason about _hierarchies of visibility_, layout indentation, and peer-centric behavior.
+It also adds `depth` and `parent` properties to the item schema so we can implement [hierarchies of visibility](https://github.com/zenglenn42/inversion-of-control/blob/a2683ab2ff9700b988a784acdd4ea5a385c56553/src/components/hooks/useAccordion.js#L97), [layout indentation](https://github.com/zenglenn42/inversion-of-control/blob/a2683ab2ff9700b988a784acdd4ea5a385c56553/src/components/hooks/useAccordion.js#L59), and [peer-centric behavior](https://github.com/zenglenn42/inversion-of-control/blob/a2683ab2ff9700b988a784acdd4ea5a385c56553/src/App.js#L147).

 Out of expedience, I break my own rule and wedge this into `useAccordion.js` for now.
 Heh, that didn't take long.
 I suspect _some_ of Kent's code will get refactored as I hear the siren call of an `inputItemsReducer` prop even.
 The nice thing about this reducer, I further rationalize, is it works with flat _and_ nested input data.